🛡️ Consumer Protection Guide

 Insurance

-Ask for a Certificate of Insurance (COI) showing general liability and workers' comp.
-Call the insurance company listed on it to confirm it's current and valid—don't take their word for it.
+Request a Certificate of Insurance (COI) for liability and workers' comp.
+Call the insurer listed to confirm it's active and covers the job.
+This protects you from accident damages.

 2